 - Added regulations – Many new waterfront homeowners don’t realize that they’re going to be subject to specific rules.
 “Depending on your area, there may be a coastal commission or other organization that may restrict what you can and cannot do to the house in terms of increasing the size of the home or renovating it,” Charles says.

 - Less privacy – Waterfront homes are sometimes in areas that attract a lot of visitors.
 “This could increase traffic or lead to strangers being around your property a lot more than in a regular neighborhood,” says Charles.
+Often, waterfront properties extend to the mean high water mark, so during low tide, your beach could actually be considered public property, open to boaters or walkers, for instance.

 - Homeowners insurance costs – Homeowners insurance for waterfront properties can be more expensive, but it depends on the type of water you live on.
 For example, a lakefront home in Minnesota won’t have the same insurance premiums as an oceanfront home in Florida, where hurricanes are not uncommon and the risk of wind damage is higher.

 - Flood insurance – Waterfront homeowners in some areas must carry flood insurance, which can be expensive, and sometimes isn’t available in the area at all, explains Fiona Dogan, a Realtor with Julia B. Fee Sotheby’s International Realty in Westchester County, New York.
 “If you’re financing the purchase, it may kill the deal,” Dogan says.
 If your lender requires flood insurance and you’re unable to obtain coverage from an insurer, your mortgage application will be rejected.
+When shopping for flood insurance, understand what the policy actually covers — it generally only protects the basement and/or ground level, and not personal property.

 Tips for buying a waterfront home